Introduction

 Basics of Ear Infection

 Ear infections, medically known as Otitis, can happen in different sections of the ear.
-They are generally categorized into three types based on where the infection occurs:
+They are generally categorised into three types based on where the infection occurs:

 Each type has its own set of symptoms and treatment options.